craig-glass/E-learning/TESTINGDOCUMENT.md

 ```

 - Similar to the above, the constraint 'course' has 2 ForeignKey object
   inside it.
-These must also be filled in with unique details or an
+These must also be filled in with unique details, or an
   error occurs:

 ```